sbouii/monitoring_platform/README.md

 5. Run the following command to install the necessary Ansible roles for this profile: `$ ansible-galaxy install -r requirements.yml`

 then you can simply setup the three environments of the pipeline by typing `vagrant up` or setup a specific environment
-for example for the continuos integration enviroment type `vagrant up `
+for example for the continuos integration enviroment type `vagrant up CI-VM `